Implementing Metered Billing with Stripe vs Custom

 ): number {

-if (remainingDays <= 0 || totalDays <= 0) return 0;
+if (remainingMs <= 0 || totalMs <= 0) return 0;

-const ratio = remainingDays / totalDays;
+const ratio = remainingMs / totalMs;

-return Math.round(ratio * unitPrice * 100) / 100; // Round to 2 decimals
+return Math.round(ratio * unitPrice * 100) / 100;

 }

 Always account for leap years and DST transitions in day-count calculations.
+Use calendar-aware libraries such as date-fns or the Temporal API for precise boundary math.

 Diagnostic Workflow: Resolving Usage Discrepancies & Drift